 Apply car body filler to the exposed plywood edges.
 This will seal the rough edges, giving you a flat surface to paint.
 Car body filler is a great product for this step because it dries quickly and is easily sanded smooth.
 You will be able to move on to your painting quickly and your project won't be held back while waiting for other fillers to dry.

 Use another piece of plywood to make the solid top.
-Once the top has been cut to the proper size, use door and window molding to create a frame for it.
+Once the top has been cut to the proper size, use door, and window molding to create a frame for it.
 This is most easily cut using a power miter box.
-Just cut 45 degree angles at the corners, and then fit the pieces together around the outside of the plywood.
+Just cut 45-degree angles at the corners, and then fit the pieces together around the outside of the plywood.
 Secure them using glue and a pin nailer.
 The seat is now ready for paint.

-The first step in installation is to replace the plywood that was removed from the sill with a new piece.
+The first step in the installation is to replace the plywood that was removed from the sill with a new piece.
 Next, the base that you built needs to be fastened to the wall.
 Drill holes through the back, and then secure the base by driving long screws directly into the wall studs.
-If you have any gaps between the base and the floor, be sure to slide shims into the gaps, so that they seat doesn't rock or wobble.
+If you have any gaps between the base and the floor, be sure to slide shims into the gaps, so that the seat doesn't rock or wobble.